snipervld/Blazor.CacheBuster/readme.md

 ## Purpose

 Usually, we use service workers to prevent browsers from caching static files, but there are envirnoments, e.g. Zoom Marketplace, which forbids service workers due to security reasons.
-That's why this library has been build - to give us an ability to easily provide the new static files to end users without cache reset.
+That's why this library has been build - it gives us the opportunity to easily provide the new static files to end users without cache reset.

 ## Framework support